bloomberg/blazingmq/docs/docs/architecture/client_broker_protocol.md

 followed by one or more [`AckMessage`](https://github.com/bloomberg/blazingmq/blob/e3ddd4fdc8e024e3abff96aa91555f042ce4e565/src/groups/bmq/bmqp/bmqp_protocol.h#L1849)s.

-Note that unlinke a PUT event, there is only one `AckHeader` in an ACK event, irrespective of the number of `AckMessage`s.
+Note that unlike a PUT event, there is only one `AckHeader` in an ACK event, irrespective of the number of `AckMessage`s.

 Let's go over various fields in a `AckHeader`: